The world as we know it is in a state of rapid change.

 Customer-centric innovation across the world

 Over the past two decades, advancing technology, new business models, and dramatic shifts in customer behavior are all trends that have reshaped the logistics industry.
 As the world’s leading logistics company, we make every effort to stay on top of the logistics trends and ahead of new developments.
-In fact, we publish the Logistics Trend Radar, now in its fifth edition, which explores their impact across six sectors.
+In fact, we publish the Logistics Trend Radar, which explores their impact across six sectors.

 But what are the bigger trends in logistics – the ones that transcend our industry and are likely to transform the way we work and live?
 Recently, we took a closer look at today’s mega trends – Digital Technology, Diversity & Inclusion, Customer Experience, Future of Work, and Sustainability – and discussed them with leading industry experts.
 We invite you to relive the experience and hear from our speakers and panelists.
 Below we outline each of the five mega trends shaping the logistics industry and, ultimately, the way we work and live.